January Savings ends in

 1. Talk about it and rationalise

-A problem shared is a problem halved - and that works for being scared, too.
-Talking out loud about the film or show you’ve just watched can help you rationalise your fears.
+As the saying goes, a problem shared is a problem halved, and that goes for being scared too.
+Whether by yourself or with your partner or friends, talking out loud about the film or show you’ve just watched can help you rationalise your fears.

-Talking about the cinematography can help, too, such as the camera angles and lighting.
-This will help you view the film as exactly that - a film, rather than real life.
+Alongside this, talking about the cinematography can help too, such as the camera angles and lighting, and how it all came together to deliver the film's best (or unintentionally funniest) scenes.
+This will help you view the film as exactly that - a movie, rather than real life.

 2. Face your fears

-At the end of the day, you’ll need to go to sleep at some point, so you might as well just force yourself to do it!
+At the end of the day, this sort of horror and gore is fictional and is not something that can impact you in real life.
+And you’ll need to go to sleep at some point, so you might as well just force yourself to do it sooner rather than later!

 Woman in bed with duvet up over her nose, looking frightened.

-When you’re frightened of the scary characters in a horror movie, you might irrationally think they’re real or in your house.
-An easy way to overcome this is to view them exactly as they are - characters played by actors.
+When you’re frightened of the scary characters in a horror movie, even temporarily, you might irrationally think they’re real or could even be in your house.
+But one easy way to get this out of your head is to view them exactly as they are - characters played by actors.

-Search the film on YouTube, and find clips of the actors filming or bloopers of them messing up.
-This will reassure you that the characters aren’t real, and are just normal people playing a part.
+Once the film is finished, have a search on YouTube (or the DVD if you’re feeling old-fashioned) and find clips of the actors filming or bloopers of them messing up.
+This will reassure you that the characters aren’t real and are just average people playing a part.

-Interviews with actors talking about the film can help too, as this will reiterate that it's completely made up and will seperate the actor from the character.
+Interviews with actors talking about the film can really help with this too, as it will reiterate to your mind that such a story is completely made up by clearly separating the actor from the character.

 4. Distract yourself and relax your mind

-A common way of getting over a horror movie or thriller is to watch something of a completely opposite genre.
-Switch on some cartoons or a funny show, and remind yourself that it's not all gore and suspense.
+A common way of getting over a horror movie or thriller is to watch something of a completely opposite genre, like a comedy or a romance.
+So, if you have time before bed, why not switch on some cartoons or a funny show and remind yourself that it's not all gore and suspense?

-You can also distract yourself with something that requires focus, such as a crossword or sudoku - if your brain is concentrating on something intently, you’ll be less likely to think about what you’ve just watched.
+Alternatively, you can also distract yourself with something that requires focus, such as a crossword or sudoku.
+If your brain is concentrating on something intently, you’ll be less likely to think about what you’ve just watched.

 5. Amend your surroundings

-If you’re really too scared to sleep, try changing things up in your bedroom.
-Lots of people feel more secure when their door is shut, so secure all of your doors and windows.
+If you’re really too scared to sleep after dabbling in the horror genre, try changing things up in your bedroom for a fresh and secure perspective.
+Lots of people feel more relaxed when their door is shut, so why not do a round of your house to check that all of your doors and windows are locked?

 Couple sat on sofa laughing watching TV.